spdx/spdx-spec/chapters/3-package-information.md

 ## 7.5 Package supplier field <a name="3.5"></a>

+**Description**

-**3.5.1** Purpose: Identify the actual distribution source for the package/directory identified in the SPDX file.
+Identify the actual distribution source for the package/directory identified in the SPDX file.
 This might or might not be different from the originating distribution source for the package.
 The name of the Package Supplier shall be an organization or recognized author and not a web site.
 For example, [SourceForge][] is a host website, not a supplier, the supplier for https://sourceforge.net/projects/bridge/ is “[The Linux Foundation][LinuxFoundation].”

 Use `NOASSERTION` if: